TES Terms of Reference Appendix B

-- The TES Secretariat will sift and shortlist all applications to ensure basic minimum requirements are met in terms of representing the business sector, business location within the county and commitment to attend TES Board meetings.
+- The TES Secretariat will sift and shortlist all applications to ensure basic minimum requirements are met in terms of representing the business sector, business operation within the county and commitment to attend TES Board meetings.

 - If required, a selection panel will be assembled to review the shortlisted applications.
 The selection panel may meet in person, virtually, or choose to ratify the recommendations of the TES Secretariat via email.
 The selection panel will be made up of:

-- 1 x TES local authority representative
+- 1 x TES local authority representative;

-- 1 x TES HE/FE representative
+- 1 x TES HE/FE representative;

-- 1 x TES Secretariat senior representative
+- 1 x TES Secretariat senior representative;

-- 1 x SELEP Secretariat senior representative
+- 1 x SELEP Secretariat senior representative.

 - The local authority representative on the panel shall be chosen by the TES local authority members, and the HE/FE representative shall be chosen by the TES HE/FE members.
 The TES Secretariat representative shall be the ESCC Head of Economic Development, Skills, Culture and Infrastructure, or their selected alternate senior officer.
 The SELEP Secretariat representative shall be the SELEP Chief Executive Officer or their selected alternate senior SELEP Secretariat member.